WHAT ARE THE NEEDS OF THE MODERN person?

 Classes begin with restoring and preserving biomechanical health, where the teacher guides students to uncover rigidity and imbalances in the body and to restore both mobility and strength as needed.

-The full form of traditional yoga poses (asanas) are not usually taught.
+The full form of traditional yoga poses (asanas) are not frequently taught.
 We often use parts of poses and explore them deeply for specific work in the joints.
 The results of this work impact the whole system.
 The modified poses help identify where their is imbalance in the body and those imbalances are progressively addressed through the sequence of classes.